hacdias/hacdias.com/content/contact/index.md

 <!--more-->

-## 📧 E-mail
+## 📧 E-mail {#email}

-E-mail is the easiest way to reach out to me, and I'll likely reply within 48 hours.
+E-mail is the easiest way to reach out to me.
+Feel free to just write me an e-mail, invite for a chat, or anything else.
+I'll likely reply within 48 hours.
 In the unlikely event you may want to send me something encrypted, you can also use my PGP key linked below.

 <div class='terms grid bold'>